docker/docs/content/manuals/docker-hub/download-rate-limit.md

-Private repository storage is calculated on a monthly basis based on the average storage used throughout the month per namespace.
+Private repository storage is calculated on a monthly basis based on the average storage used throughout the month per organization.
 Docker measures your storage usage in the amount of Bytes stored per hour, which are accumulated throughout the month to determine your monthly storage.
 If a repository is private at any point within an hour, it is counted as private for the full hour.
 The total